randria/talks/20210923-ls2n-csi-g5k_demo/1-discovering_selecting.md

 You will obtain a shell on the first node of the reservation.
 It is up to you to connect to the other nodes and distribute work among them.

-By default, you can only connect to nodes that are part of your reservation, and only using the oarsh connector to go from one node to the other.
-The connector supports the same options as the classical ssh command, so it can be used as a replacement for software expecting ssh.
+By default, you can only connect to nodes that are part of your reservation, and only using the `oarsh` connector to go from one node to the other.
+The connector supports the same options as the classical ssh command, with the option `-t allow_classic_ssh`, so it can be used as a replacement for software expecting ssh.

 kaenv3 -l